j-c8778/English_Please/README.md

 # English_Please

-## This script is designed to move the mouse to some specified locations and click once at each location while on a certain website.
+## This script is intended to move the mouse on the primary monitor to some specified locations, click once at each location while on a certain website, and repeat as necessary from a hotkey trigger.

 ### Build Path: